Expand All | Collapse All

 7.1.2 Decisions made by electronic ballot in advance of an Ordinary General Assembly will be included as business of the Ordinary General Assembly.

-7.2.1 Fees for the ICE shall be set by the Organizing Committee of the ISE Congress and approved by the Board.
+7.2.1 Fees for the ISE Congress shall be set by the Organizing Committee of the ISE Congress and approved by the Board.

-7.2.2 Membership fees shall be paid to the ISE Coordinator on a two-year (biennial) basis.
+7.2.2 Membership fees shall be paid to the ISE on an annual basis.

 7.6 The business of the Ordinary General Assembly shall include: